-Between dance classes and soccer practice, homework and play dates, being a parent can be…challenging.
-And if your child has ADHD, there can be some added stress to an already hectic day-to-day routine.
+Between dance classes and soccer practice, homework, and playdates, being a parent can be…challenging.
+And if your child has focus issues, there can be some added stress to an already hectic day-to-day routine.

 On top of everything else, it can sometimes feel like you two are speaking different languages.
 The good news is there are still ways to help get you back on the same frequency.

-Here are some tips to help manage your child’s ADHD without medication.
+Here are some tips to help improve your child’s focus without medication.

 Establish structure (and stick to it)

-Children with ADHD tend to do well with structure and routine.
+Children with focus issues tend to do well with structure and routine.
 You can help them stay focused and organized by coming up with mini rituals for daily activities.